The European market potential for fonio

 Growing demand for healthy superfoods

-Likewise, fonio traders can benefit from the increasing demand for gluten-free grains, a segment that is expected to grow by almost 10% by 2027.
-For people with celiac disease, fonio is a great option because it lacks gluten.
-Additionally, fonio starch resists digestion and absorption by the small intestine, thereby increasing insulin sensitivity and lowering blood sugar levels.
-This makes fonio a suitable food for persons seeking to control diabetes.
+Likewise, fonio traders can benefit from the increasing demand for gluten-free grains.
+The gluten-free segment in Europe is expected to grow by 11.1% annually (CAGR) from 2023 to 2028.
+For people with coeliac disease or gluten intolerance, fonio is a great option because it lacks gluten.
+Additionally, fonio starch resists digestion and does not lead to a spike in blood sugar levels.
+This makes fonio a suitable food for persons seeking to manage diabetes.

 Highlighting the nutritional benefits of fonio will help in increasing its popularity and adoption by brands promoting healthy foods.
 The organic food market is also a promising venue to promote fonio’s nutritional value.